ComputeCanada/dhsi-coding-fundamentals-2018/README.md

 - 1.6 Concluding Remarks & Preparing for Tomorrow

   Tomorrow we'll be focusing on coding in Python.
-We'll be using both the command line to do this, and Jupyter Notebooks, which is included in Anaconda.
-In order to be prepared, please make sure you have the following items installed on your laptop:
+We'll be using both the command line and Jupyter Notebooks to do this.
+Jupyter Notebooks is included with the Anaconda software noted below.
+In order to be prepared for tomorrow, please make sure you have the following items installed on your laptop:

-    - 1.6.1. **Python** - Comes pre-installed on macOS and Linux platforms, so no additional downloads are required.
+    - 1.6.1. **Python** - Comes pre-installed on macOS and Linux platforms -- no additional downloads required.
 For Windows users, you will need to install a Plugin for MobaXterm.
-Go to the following URL -> http://mobaxterm.mobatek.net/plugins.html <- click on the Python plugin (listed in alphabetical order) and download the plugin to your computer.
-Once the plugin is downloaded, move the file to the same folder where the MobaXterm executable file is located.
-The executable will have the following name -> mobaxterm.exe <- search for its location on your laptop if you aren't sure where MobaXterm was installed.
+Go to the following URL -> http://mobaxterm.mobatek.net/plugins.html <- click on the **Python** plugin (listed in alphabetical order) and download the plugin file to your computer.
+Once the file is downloaded, move it to the same folder where the MobaXterm executable file is located.
+The executable will have the following name -> mobaxterm.exe.
+Search for its location on your laptop if you aren't sure where MobaXterm was installed.

     - 1.6.2. **Anaconda** - You may have already installed Anaconda before this course began.
 If you didn't install it, please do so tonight.
 You can find the free download at -> https://www.continuum.io/downloads.
 Make sure to download version 3.x.

     - 1.6.3. **Text Editor** - Most operating systems come pre-installed with at least one version of a text editor.
 However, "real programmers" tend to like to use more complex text editors that are designed to work with programming languages.
-There are a lot of options to use, as you can see from this list -> https://en.wikipedia.org/wiki/List_of_text_editors.
+There are a lot of options to use, as you can see from this [list](https://en.wikipedia.org/wiki/List_of_text_editors).
 If you're unsure which text editor to download, start with Sublime Text.
         - Sublime Text -> https://www.sublimetext.com/3
         - BBEdit -> http://www.barebones.com/products/bbedit/
         - Atom -> https://atom.io